RocFang/nginx-rtmp-module-wiki-ZH/Tutorial.md

 * [Strobe Media Playback](http://www.osmf.org/strobe_mediaplayback.html)

 Old versions of JWPlayer (<=4.4) supported capturing video from webcam.
-You can see that version in test/ subdirectory.
+You can find that version in test/ subdirectory.
 However audio is not captured by this version of player.
 Recent free versions of JWPlayer have no capture capability at all.